eclipse/upm/docs/knownlimitations.md

 Some *I2C* sensors add too much capacitance to the SDA line of the Intel Edison Arduino breakout board, thus the signal sticks to a logic 1.
-When this happens, other sensors connected to the I2C bus are unusable.
-While there is no generic solution for this limitation, in most cases the sensor works on the Intel Edison Mini-breakout.
-When this board is not an option, the sensor can be sometimes replaced with the same model from a different vendor.
+When this happens, other sensors connected to the I2C bus also become unusable.
+In order to solve this problem, an I2C repeater that isolates the capacitance on the bus, such as the PCA9517 can be used.

 The Intel Edison *SPI* bus can corrupt data being sent across when certain sensors are connected to it, if using an old image.
 This has been resolved with